thomjiji/dri/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)
 [![License: LGPL v3](https://img.shields.io/badge/License-LGPL_v3-blue.svg)](https://www.gnu.org/licenses/lgpl-3.0)

+**This repo is under development which is not complete yet.**

-# Introduction
+# Dri

-Dri is a type system that aims to provide auto-completion, type annotation, and static type checking for developing scripts using DaVinci Resolve API.
-It packages all APIs according to the latest README and adds well-formatted docstrings (using NumPy style, referencing the [Colour](https://github.com/colour-science/colour) project) and detailed type hints to help understand the types of parameters accepted by each API and their return value types.
-This is particularly important and useful during development when there is only one README file as reference.
+Dri is a type system that aims to provide auto-completion, and static type checking for developing scripts using DaVinci Resolve API.
+It packages all APIs according to the latest README and adds well-formatted docstrings (using NumPy style, referencing the [Colour](https://github.com/colour-science/colour) project) and detailed type hints, allowing developers to easily view the types of parameters accepted by each API and their return value types, while also helping static type checking tools (such as [mypy](https://github.com/python/mypy) or [pyright](https://github.com/microsoft/pyright)) to better catch type problems in code early.

+Dri is a wrapper of DaVinci Resolve Scripting API, aims to provide auto-completion, and static type checking for developing scripts using DaVinci Resolve API.
+It packages all APIs according to the latest README and adds **well-formatted docstrings** (using NumPy style, referencing the [Colour](https://github.com/colour-science/colour) project) and **detailed type hints**, allowing developers to easily view the types of parameters accepted by each API and their return value types, while also helping static type checking tools (such as [mypy](https://github.com/python/mypy) or [pyright](https://github.com/microsoft/pyright)) to better catch type problems in code early.

+## Get Started

+### Prerequisites

 If you don't know what return type of API, just `Cmd+B` (PyCharm) or `F12` (VS Code) to go to declaration, or hover over the function (API) to see well formatted docstring and type hints.